Waves of "Gay Liberation" Activity

 THE POLITICS OF HOMOSEXUALITY by Toby Marotta

 Human beings appear to have lived on Earth for a couple of million years.
 The dates have recently been pushed back even further.
 These people were roughly called "Hunters and Gatherers."
 They lived in harmony with nature and developed a stable ecological niche in which the population kept balanced with the food sources.
-Daniel Quinn’s character Ishmael calls them “Leavers,” because they left things they found them.
+The fanciful, new age novel, ISHMAEL by Daniel Quinn, tells about a gorilla who has been taught to master human language and so is able to speak for the non-human inhabitants of planet Earth.
+The gorilla Ishmael calls the first humans “Leavers,” because they left things they found them.

 About 5-10 thousand years ago, a new idea developed among certain human beings.
 This is called The Agrarian Revolution and is thought of as the birth of humankind as we know it.
 Agriculture allowed food supplies to increase to keep up with population.
 And population increased to use up surplus food in an ever accelerating cycle.
 Ishmael calls these people “Takers” because they took what they could get.
 Their basic presumption is that Agrarians are above the exempted from the ecological order because they discovered how to tip the balance their way and keep it permanently tipped.